zachmccabe/zachmccabe.github.io/_notes/reading-list.md

 - Deep Diversity, Shakil Choudhury, 2021.
 Ebook and print.

-Choudhury is a corporate trainer and anti-racist activist based in Toronto.
-His thesis is that you can't think your way out of "us/them" problems, because they're not cognitive problems.
+Choudhury's thesis is that you can't think your way out of "us/them" problems, because they're not cognitive problems.

 The first time I read this book it was with a sense of relief -- something I've said elsewhere is that you need to develop new heuristics to successfully work or live in a new culture.
 I say this because I've experienced it acutely.
 But how do you do that?
 The process is not always intuitive.

-Choudhury gives you all the tools you need to start improving your cross-cultural communication, and then some.
+Choudhury, who is a corporate trainer and anti-racist activist based in Toronto, gives you all the tools you need to start improving your cross-cultural communication.
 Start here.

 Talking about bias and racism is hard; I appreciate Choudhury's willingness to always use his own embarrassing mistakes as an example.
 The example scenarios are well-drawn, examined minute by minute, to help you understand the concept.

 This book is focused on Canada and the US.
 So, if your social reference points are elsewhere in the world, some of the stories might resonate more than others.
-That's my only caveat.

 If you want to do more reading later, the footnotes are practically a syllabus.
 Use them.
 Most important to me, though, is that this book is written for you to use.
 It's all about action.